+Details of non-applicable clauses with justification Clause/Section Ref Justification 4.9.5 Wooden pallets are not permitted in production areas.
+4.10.2 No filters and sieves.
 4.10.4 No magnets are used into the process.
 4.10.5 No optical sorting equipment is in use.
-4.10.6 No products packed into glass/brittle containers. controls are in place.
+4.10.6 No products packed into glass/brittle containers.
 4.11.7 CIP is not applicable.
-4.13 NA, in conformity with the legislation it's not allowed to give surplus food an animal feed destination.
+4.13 NA, no sales of surplus food directly as animal feed